-2.2.2 Warm-up policies & ODAL.
-Regarding warm-up we propose a new method, Outlier Discriminative Active Learning (ODAL), that provides a computationally lighter approach to Discriminative Active Learning (DAL) [6].
-The latter is based on the principle that a good labeled pool should be difficult to discriminate from the unlabeled pool.
-In this approach, a binary classification model is fit to discriminate between pools, then the unlabeled pool is scored and instances that are easy to discriminate from the labeled pool are queried.
-This can be computationally heavy because it always trains on all available data (labeled and unlabeled).
-In ODAL we propose, instead, to train an outlier detection algorithm on the labeled pool, and use the obtained model to score the unlabeled pool and find the greatest outliers relative to the labeled pool.
-Those instances are then queried for labeling.
-In typical AL scenarios the labeled pool is much smaller than the unlabeled pool, so ODAL can be trained on the labeled pool only, in contrast with DAL.
-Another advantage of ODAL over DAL is observed by expanding the DAL score, p(0|x), for an instance with features x to be in the unlabeled pool (0) using Bayes theorem (assuming a probabilistic discriminator):
+3.2.2 Warm-up policies.
+Regarding warm-up we propose a new method, Outlier Discriminative Active Learning (ODAL), where an outlier detection model is trained on the labeled pool, and is then used to score the unlabeled pool to find the greatest outliers relative to the labeled pool, which are selected for querying.
+In typical AL scenarios the labeled pool is much smaller than the unlabeled pool.
+Therefore this provides a computationally lighter policy, because it can be trained on the labeled pool only, in contrast with regular Discriminative AL (DAL) where the (large) unlabeled pool is also used to train a discriminative model to differentiate between the labeled and unlabeled pool.
+Furthermore, another advantage of ODAL over DAL can be observed by expanding the posterior probability distribution, p(0|x) for an instance with features x to be in the unlabeled pool (denoted by 0) using Bayes theorem: